 - Check the "Sensor Level" (PIR sensitivity) parameter setting.
-For warm environmental conditions, set the Sensor Level to "High" and for cold weather use, set the sensor for "Low". - 2.
+For warm temperature conditions, set the Sensor Level to "High" and for cold weather use, set the sensor for "Low".
+For variable weather, use "Auto". - 2.
 Try to set your camera up in an area where there is not a heat source in the camera's line of sight. - In some cases, setting the camera near water will make the camera take images with no subject in them.
-Try aiming the camera over ground.

-- 4. Try to avoid setting the camera up on small trees that are prone to being moved by strong winds. - 5.
+Try aiming the camera over ground. - Try to avoid setting the camera up on small trees that are prone to being moved by strong winds. - 5.
 Remove any limbs which are right in front of the camera lens.